 - 1. State the code numbers and the emergency dialing procedures for cardiac arrest, fire, and security. - 2.
 State the location of the emergency equipment for use in the nuclear medicine department. - 3.
-Describe the daily department routine in relation to scheduling, radiation surveys, radiopharmaceutical ordering, and general supplies ordering. - 4.
-Interact with hospital and departmental staff to schedule examinations most effectively.
+Describe the daily routine in relation to radiation surveys, radiopharmaceutical, and quality control. - 4.
+Interact with hospital and departmental staff to schedule quality control most effectively.